tomvalorsa/python-course/session-1.md

 - if n is divisible by 3 *and* 5, print 'FizzBuzz' to the console
 - if none of the above apply, just print n to the console

+## Double char

+Ask the user to input a string.
+Return this string, with every character (char) repeated twice.

+e.g. 'python' should become 'ppyytthhoonn'

+Teacher's pet edition: Ask the user for an number (n) as well.
+Repeat each char in the given string n times.